Bill Evans: After LaFaro's death

-The death of 25-year-old LaFaro in a car accident, ten days after the Vanguard performances, devastated Evans.
+The death of 25-year-old LaFaro in a car crash ten days after the Vanguard performances devastated Evans.
 He did not record or perform in public again for several months.

-In October 1961, persuaded by his producer Orrin Keepnews, Evans returned to the musical scene on the Mark Murphy album Rah.
-With new bassist Chuck Israels, they recorded in December a session for Nirvana, with flautist Herbie Mann.
-In April and May 1962, Evans completed the duo album, Undercurrent, with guitarist Jim Hall.
+In October 1961, persuaded by Keepnews, Evans returned to the musical scene on the Mark Murphy album Rah.
+With new bassist Chuck Israels, in December they recorded a session for Nirvana with flutist Herbie Mann.
+In April and May 1962, Evans completed the duo album Undercurrent with guitarist Jim Hall.

-When he re-formed his trio in 1962, two albums, Moon Beams and How My Heart Sings! resulted.
-In 1963, at the beginning of his association with Verve, he recorded Conversations with Myself, an album which featured overdubbing, layering up to three individual tracks of piano for each song.
+After Evans re-formed his trio in 1962, two albums, Moon Beams and How My Heart Sings!, resulted.
+In 1963, at the beginning of his association with Verve, he recorded Conversations with Myself, an album that featured overdubbing, layering up to three tracks of piano for each song.
 The album won him his first Grammy award.

-Evans's heroin addiction increased following LaFaro's death.
-His girlfriend Ellaine was also an addict.
-Evans habitually had to borrow money from friends, and eventually, his electricity and telephone services were shut down.
-Evans said: "You don't understand.
+Evans's heroin addiction worsened after LaFaro's death.
+His girlfriend Ellaine Schultz was also an addict.
+Evans habitually borrowed money from friends, and eventually his electricity and telephone services were shut down.
+He said: "You don't understand.
 It's like death and transfiguration.
 Every day you wake in pain like death and then you go out and score, and that is transfiguration.
 Each day becomes all of life in microcosm."

-Evans never allowed heroin to interfere with his musical discipline, according to a 2010 BBC record review article which contrasts Evans's addiction with that of Chet Baker.
+Evans never allowed heroin to interfere with his musical discipline, according to a 2010 BBC article that contrasts his addiction with Chet Baker's.
 On one occasion while injecting heroin, Evans hit a nerve and temporarily disabled it, performing a full week's engagement at the Village Vanguard virtually one-handed.
-During this time, Helen Keane began having an important influence, as she gave significant assistance helping to maintain Evans's career despite his self-destructive lifestyle, and the two developed a strong friendship.
+During this time, Helen Keane began to have an important influence, as she significantly helped maintain Evans's career despite his self-destructive lifestyle, and the two developed a strong friendship.

-In summer 1963, Evans and his girlfriend Ellaine left their flat in New York and settled in his parents' home in Florida, where, it seems, they quit the habit for some time.
-Even though never legally married, Bill and Ellaine were, in all other respects, husband and wife.
-At that time, Ellaine meant everything to Evans, and was the only person with whom he felt genuine comfort.
+In summer 1963, Evans and Schultz left their flat in New York and settled in his parents' home in Florida, where, it seems, they quit the habit for some time.
+Even though never legally married, Bill and Ellaine were in all other respects husband and wife.
+At that time, Schultz meant everything to Evans, and was the only person with whom he felt genuine comfort.

-Though he recorded many albums for Verve, their artistic quality was uneven.
-Despite Israels' fast development and the creativity of new drummer Larry Bunker, they were ill-represented by the perfunctory album Bill Evans Trio with Symphony Orchestra, featuring Gabriel Fauré's Pavane.
-Some recordings in unusual contexts were made, such as a concert recording with a big-band recorded at Town Hall, New York that was never issued owing to Evans's dissatisfaction with it (although the more successful jazz trio portion of the concert was released).
-Live recordings and bootleg radio broadcasts from this time period represent some of the trio's better work.
+Although he recorded many albums for Verve, their artistic quality has typically been viewed as uneven.
+Despite Israels's fast development and the creativity of new drummer Larry Bunker, the album Bill Evans Trio with Symphony Orchestra, featuring Gabriel Fauré's Pavane and works of other classical composers arranged by Claus Ogerman divided critical opinion.
+Some recordings in unusual contexts were made, such as a concert recording with a big-band recorded at Town Hall that was never issued owing to Evans's dissatisfaction with it (although the more successful jazz trio portion of the concert was released).
+Live recordings and bootleg radio broadcasts from this period represent some of the trio's better work.

-In 1965, the trio with Chuck Israels and Larry Bunker went on a well-received European tour.
+In 1965, the trio with Israels and Bunker went on a well-received European tour.